Pournamisunil18/war-web-project/readme.md

 link and you're all set to try your new application.
 It will be made available at *http://localhost:8080/wwp-1.0.0*.

-# How do I configure my application?
+# How do I configure my application? look

 ## The web page